edwardsharp/midi2cv/README.md

 this is the code for the second revision. which uses usb midi!

 there's 4 mcp4728 DACs that provide 16 channels of control voltages (0-5v).
-8 of those are for notes, the other 8 are for note velocities, and the other 8 are gates (the gates and leds are controlled via a [74HC595 shift register](https://www.adafruit.com/product/450)). there's a usb midi interface which uses [adafruit's rp2040 with usb host board](https://learn.adafruit.com/assets/120411). the [EZ_USB_MIDI_HOST](https://github.com/rppicomidi/EZ_USB_MIDI_HOST/) handles usb midi and uses the Pico-PIO-USB library (programmable input/output) as a software usb host controller by was of [sekigon-gonnoc/Pico-PIO-USB](https://github.com/sekigon-gonnoc/Pico-PIO-USB).
+8 of those are for notes, the other 8 are for note velocities, and the other 8 are gates (the gates and leds are controlled via a [74HC595 shift register](https://www.adafruit.com/product/450)). there's a usb midi interface which uses [adafruit's rp2040 with usb host board](https://learn.adafruit.com/assets/120411). the [EZ_USB_MIDI_HOST](https://github.com/rppicomidi/EZ_USB_MIDI_HOST/) handles usb midi and uses the [sekigon-gonnoc/Pico-PIO-USB](https://github.com/sekigon-gonnoc/Pico-PIO-USB) library (programmable input/output) as a [bit-bangin'](https://en.wikipedia.org/wiki/Bit_banging) software usb host controller.

 **IMPORTANT NOTE:** i ended up using v`0.5.3` of this library because the newest version (v`0.6.0` at the time of writing this) was very unstable [read more in this github issue](https://github.com/sekigon-gonnoc/Pico-PIO-USB/issues/122).